airmencoders/travisspark.com/arvr/index.md

       - question: How do I get AR/VR solutions for my unit?
         answer: >
-          Click the "Contact Us" button above, send us some information about your use case, and we will connect you to other teams on base who are already working in the AR/VR arena!
+          Click the "Contact Us" button above, send us some information about your use case, and we will connect you to other teams on base who are already working in the same arena!
         # Link to confluence, add in primary POCs for travis & other bases, if that doesn't work, try a new SBIR (see FAQ below)
       - question: How do I use SBIR for AR/VR?
+        answer: >
-        answer: Checkout the <a href=/sbir/>AFWERX SBIR page</a> and the <a href=/arvr-sbir-list/>AFWERX AR/VR SBIR Companies</a> list first, and feel to reachout to any of these companies!
+          Checkout the <a href=/sbir/>AFWERX SBIR page</a> and the <a href=/arvr-sbir-list/>AFWERX AR/VR SBIR Companies</a> list first, and feel to reachout to any of these companies!
 When you feel like you are ready to move forward, come by during the Phoenix Spark walk-in hours on Fridays afteroons & we can talk next steps!
   cta:
     - header: Get started today!
       button1Text: Contact us